15 White Birds You Must See – Identification & Facts!

 2. Snowy Owl (Bubo scandiacus):

-• Diet: Lemmings, rodents, birds, fish.
+• The food comes from lemmings, rodents, birds, and fish.

 3. Trumpeter Swan (Cygnus buccinator):